Adaptive Backtracking Line Search: Abstract

 \section{Abstract}

 Backtracking line search is foundational in numerical optimization.
-The basic idea is to adjust the step size of an algorithm by a {\em constant} factor until some chosen criterion (e.g. Armijo, Goldstein, Descent Lemma) is satisfied.
-We propose a new way for adjusting step sizes, replacing the constant factor used in regular backtracking with one that takes into account the degree to which the chosen criterion is violated, without additional computational burden.
-For convex problems, we prove adaptive backtracking requires fewer adjustments to produce a feasible step size than regular backtracking does for two popular line search criteria: the Armijo condition and the descent lemma.
-For nonconvex smooth problems, we additionally prove adaptive backtracking enjoys the same guarantees of regular backtracking.
-Finally, we perform a variety of experiments on over fifteen real world datasets, all of which confirm that adaptive backtracking often leads to significantly faster optimization.
+The basic idea is to adjust the step-size of an algorithm by a {\em constant} factor until some chosen criterion (e.g. Armijo, Descent Lemma) is satisfied.
+We propose a novel way to adjust step-sizes, replacing the constant factor used in regular backtracking with one that takes into account the degree to which the chosen criterion is violated, with no additional computational burden.
+This light-weight adjustment leads to significantly faster optimization, which we confirm by performing a variety of experiments on over fifteen real world datasets.
+For convex problems, we prove adaptive backtracking requires no more adjustments to produce a feasible step-size than regular backtracking does.
+For nonconvex smooth problems, we prove adaptive backtracking enjoys the same guarantees of regular backtracking.
+Furthermore, we prove adaptive backtracking preserves the convergence rates of gradient descent and its accelerated variant.